 Chewable tablets.

-Chewable tablets Calcium D3 Nycomed forte (increased dose of vitamin D3).
+Pills Chewable Calcium D3 Nycomed forte (increased dose of vitamin D3).

-Adults in the treatment of osteoporosis are prescribed 1 tablet 2-3 times a day, for the prevention of osteoporosis - 1 tablet 2 a day.
+For the treatment of osteoporosis, adults are prescribed 1 tablet 2-3 times a day, for the prevention of osteoporosis - 1 tablet 2 times a day.

-With a deficiency of calcium and vitamin D, adults and children over 12 years of age are prescribed 1 tablet 2 per day, children aged 5 to 12 years - 1-2 tablets per day, children aged 3 to 5 years, the dosage regimen is set individually.
+For calcium and vitamin D deficiency, adults and children over 12 years of age are prescribed 1 tablet 2 per day, children aged 5 to 12 years - 1-2 tablets per day, children aged 3 to 5 years are prescribed the dosage regimen individually.

-The tablet can be chewed or sucked and taken with meals.
+The tablet can be chewed or dissolved and taken with food.

 Side effect